Ginder-Singh/vectorToApple/README.md

 - PNG files scaled for 1x, 2x, and 3x (if applicable).
 - `Contents.json` files for each image set.

+## Contributing

+If you would like to contribute to `vectortoapple`, please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes and commit them (`git commit -m 'Add new feature'`).
+4. Push to the branch (`git push origin feature-branch`).
+5. Create a pull request.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.